-As of October 31, 2020, we own one pending PCT patent application relating to our IMC-I109V clinical program.
+As of October 31, 2020, we own one pending composition of matter PCT patent application relating to our IMC-I109V clinical program.
 If granted, national applications derived from the PCT application are expected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions.

-Our TCR discovery platform
+Our ImmTAX platform

-As of October 31, 2020, we own a number of patents and patent applications related to our TCR discovery platform.
-Our platform technology patents and patent applications aim to cover the disulphide bond stabilization approach for obtaining soluble TCRs, phage display methodology to produce TCRs with supraphysiological affinity and specificity for target antigen, and a TCR bispecific format with potent T cell redirection activity.
-Granted patents for these core platform technologies have been obtained in major territories including nine issued patents in the United States and 196 in foreign jurisdictions, including Europe and China.
+As of October 31, 2020, we own a number of patents and patent applications related to our ImmTAX platform.
+These include platform technology composition-of-matter patents and patent applications that aim to cover a disulphide bond stabilization approach for obtaining soluble TCRs, phage display methodology for the production of TCRs with supraphysiological affinity and specificity for target antigen, and a TCR bispecific format with potent T cell redirection activity.
+Granted patents for these core platform technologies have been obtained in major territories including nine issued patents in the United States and a 196 patents in a mixture of foreign jurisdictions, including Europe, Australia, Brazil, Canada, China, Eurasia, Hong Kong, Israel, India, Japan, South Korea, Norway, New Zealand, Mexico, Russia, Singapore and South Africa.
 The earliest of these patents will begin to expire in 2022 and 2023, for soluble TCRs with disulphide bond stabilization and phage display technology, respectively, excluding any additional term for patent term adjustments or patent term extensions.
-Patents relating to the TCR bispecific format will expire starting in 2030, excluding any additional term for patent term adjustments or patent term extensions.
+Patents relating to the TCR bispecific format required for enhanced potency will expire starting in 2030, excluding any additional term for patent term adjustments or patent term extensions.

-As of October 31, 2020, we own two pending PCT platform technology patent applications relating to TCR bispecifics with improved therapeutic properties, including formats with extended in vivo half-life and improved anti-CD3 effector functions.
-We also own a pending PCT patent application relating to a TCR-PD1 agonist bispecific platform for tissue/organ specific immunosuppression for the treatment of autoimmune and autoimmune indications.
+As of October 31, 2020, we own two pending composition-of-matter PCT platform technology patent applications relating to TCR bispecifics with improved therapeutic properties, including formats with extended in vivo half-life and improved anti-CD3 effector functions.
+We also own a pending composition-of-matter PCT patent application relating to a TCR-PD1 agonist bispecific platform for tissue/organ specific immunosuppression for the treatment of autoimmune and autoimmune indications.
 Any U.S. non-provisional patent applications or foreign patent applications timely filed based on these applications, if issued, would expire between 2039 and 2040, excluding any additional term for patent term adjustments or patent term extensions.